-The Dive Monitoring screens provide the Dive Master with detailed diver information, mapping, dive team view (multiple diver information at once), diver alarms, dive tables (for reference or manual calculations/lookups), notes (to document events during the dive), and the ability to return to the dive plan screen (Figure 50).
+The Dive Monitoring screens provide the Dive Master with detailed diver information, charts, dive team view (multiple diver information at once), alarms, dive tables (for reference or manual calculations/lookups), notes (to document events during the dive), and the ability to return to the dive plan screen (Figure 43).

-Figure 50: Dive Monitoring Screen
+Figure 43: Dive Monitoring Screen

-The main buttons at the bottom of the screen allow the Dive Master to see both detailed and summary information regarding the dive.
-At any time when input is required, these buttons will change to a question with buttons to respond to the question.
-This question must be addressed before the main buttons return (Figure 51).
+The main buttons on the left of the screen allow the Dive Master to see both detailed and summary information regarding the dive.
+At any time when input is required, these buttons will disappear and the bottom button area will change to a question with buttons to respond to the question.
+This question must be addressed before the main buttons return (Figure 44).